bluey22/simple_tcp/README.md

 ```

 # HOW TO RUN
-Note: Might need to run more than once for coherence - I've tested in multiple conditions and was able to get solid results every time, but just a warning.
+Note: Might need to run more than once for coherence - I've tested in multiple conditions and was able to get solid results (most of the time), but just a warning.
 1) Open up two terminals
 2) run server.py in one, and client.py in the other.
 You can observe the console outputs directly or use wireshark (see tcp_over_udp.lua)
     - Sometimes you'll see the randomly generated data in the client and/or server, sometimes you won't